 Here's another thing, if you plan to eat veggies and spices with the main purpose of filling your body with nutrients and antioxidants, well… there had better be a stellar source of fat included.
 You see, dietary fat is an essential component in order to absorb many of the nutrients in plant foods.
 So in addition to the vitamins many healthy fat filled foods provide all on their own, they also help the body to assimilate the nutrients in the foods they're eaten with.
 Don't fear the fat!

-Sweet Potato Avocado Toast (AIP friendly)
+Sweet Potato Avocado Toast with Cilantro Mayo (AIP Friendly, Egg Free)

 - 4 small white sweet potatoes